Students reflect on the significance and impact of their given names on their lives

 Joseph Ellien Berry Wyne

-According to his father, Joseph Berry Lindsey was shot and wounded in one of his legs but miraculously survived, said Wyne.
-He explained a bullet went through his leg and Lindsey survived an infection.
-Wyne explained his life has been also been fortunate and he has witnessed many protections living up to his ancestor’s name.
+According to his father, Lindsey was shot in one of his legs but miraculously survived, Wyne shared.
+He said the bullet went through Lindsey's leg and he survived the infection.
+Wyne said he has been fortunate in life and he has witnessed many protections living up to his ancestor’s name.

-His middle name, Ellien, is his grandfather’s last name, said Wyne.
-He explained his grandfather’s original last name was "Ajay," but because his family could not pronounce Ajay, his grandparents changed the name to Ellien, a famous name in his family’s immigrant heritage.
+Wyne said his middle name, Ellien, is his grandfather’s last name.
+He said his grandfather’s original last name was Ajay, but because his family could not pronounce Ajay, his grandparents changed the name to Ellien, a famous name in his family’s immigrant heritage.

 “My grandfather is a very important person to me because he sacrificed so much for my family,” Wyne said.
-While experiencing extreme poverty from immigrating out of Syria, he said his grandfather ate “basically half a can of beans to sustain himself [for breakfast and lunch].”
+While experiencing extreme poverty from immigrating out of Syria, he said his grandfather ate “half a can of beans to sustain himself [for breakfast and lunch].”

 Wyne said having a Middle Eastern origin from his immigrant Syrian grandfather and European immigrant background from his Italian grandmother helps him connect and relate better to international people.